Cheese tasting

 Useful Notes

-The cheese production period stops several months per year in order to protect the biological circle of animals since they have to keep the milk for the new born babies..
+The cheese production period stops for several months per year in order to protect the biological circle of animals since they have to keep the milk for the newborn babies…

-In general with some exceptions (depends on the altitude , climate and more) is from muddle of June till end of October
+In general, with some exceptions (depending on the altitude, climate and more), this period is from the middle of June till the end of October

 You might be interested in …